 Multiple sclerosis (MS) is an autoimmune disease – a disorder that happens when your own immune system attacks your nervous system by mistake.
 Researchers are always researching new ways to treat MS, including nutrition and new medications.
 At Central Maine, your team of doctors, physical therapists and other healthcare professionals will work together to minimize your symptoms and get you back to your productive life.
 Read more about our MS treatments.

 A stroke is what happens when the blood flow to your brain is blocked, or an artery bursts and you start bleeding in your brain.
 Through our telemedicine partnership with Massachusetts General Hospital, some of the finest stroke specialists in the country are available 24/7 to collaborate with our ER doctors to save precious minutes and get you through the crisis.
-Learn more on our stroke page.
+Learn more about stoke care at Central Maine Healthcare.